-As part of the strengthening of corporate governance system, we are working to promote active information disclosure and enhance communication in our IR activities.
+As part of the strengthening of corporate governance system, SoftBank Corp. is working to promote active information disclosure and enhance communication in its IR activities.

 Basic policy on disclosure

-We appropriately disclose both financial and non-financial information in compliance with relevant laws and regulations and the rules of the Tokyo Stock Exchange.
-Furthermore, we also strive to actively provide information beyond that required by laws and regulations and the Tokyo Stock Exchange when necessary by carefully considering the impact on investors and other stakeholders.
-In either case, SBG's Board of Directors strives to ensure that our disclosure is always fair, clear, and useful.
+The Company appropriately discloses both financial and non-financial information in compliance with relevant laws and regulations and the rules of the Tokyo Stock Exchange.
+Furthermore, the Company also strives to actively provide more information than required by laws and regulations and the Tokyo Stock Exchange when necessary by carefully considering the impact on investors and other stakeholders.
+In either case, the Board of Directors strives to ensure that the Company's information disclosure is always fair, clear, and useful.

-We strive to ensure timely and appropriate disclosure of information according to the statutory disclosure requirements based on the Financial Instruments and Exchange Act and other relevant acts and ordinances, and as required by the Rules on Timely Disclosure set by the Tokyo Stock Exchange.
-We also disclose critical information that is not subject to either statutory disclosure or timely disclosure requirements but could potentially affect investment decisions.
+The Company strives to ensure timely and appropriate disclosure of information according to the statutory disclosure requirements based on the Financial Instruments and Exchange Act and other relevant acts and ordinances, and as required by the Rules on Timely Disclosure set by the Tokyo Stock Exchange.
+The Company also discloses critical information that is not subject to either statutory disclosure or timely disclosure requirements but could potentially affect investment decisions.
 This information is disclosed in a fair and prompt manner so as to give all the stakeholders equal access to it.

 Methods of disclosure

-We disclose information required by the timely disclosure regulations through TDnet (Timely Disclosure network) provided by the Tokyo Stock Exchange and also release information to the press immediately.
-Information that is disclosed on TDnet or by other means is also promptly posted on our website.
+The Company discloses information required by the timely disclosure regulations through TDnet (Timely Disclosure network) provided by the Tokyo Stock Exchange and also releases information to the press immediately.
+Information that is disclosed on TDnet or by other means is also promptly posted on its website.

-SBG conducts timely disclosure with the Investor Relations Department as the responsible department.
-The SoftBank Group's IR Rules set out matters to be reported to the Investor Relations Department relating to timely disclosure, including required reporting times and procedures.
-When timely disclosure is necessary, the Investor Relations Department prepares timely disclosure materials in close coordination with related departments such as Accounting, Finance, Legal, and General Administration and swiftly conducts timely disclosure under the approval of the Executive Corporate Officer in charge.
+The Company conducts timely disclosure with the Investor Relations Department as the responsible department.
+The IR Rules set out matters to be reported to the Investor Relations Department related to timely disclosure, including required reporting times and procedures.
+When timely disclosure is necessary, the Investor Relations Department prepares timely disclosure materials in close coordination with related departments such as Accounting, Finance, Legal, and General Administration and swiftly conducts timely disclosure under the approval of the Director, Executive Vice President & CFO in charge.

-Matters subject to timely disclosure requirements relating to earnings results are compiled into a disclosure document by the Accounting Department and relevant departments based on information collected from group companies.
-The general manager of the Accounting Department is responsible for preparation of the disclosure document related to earnings results.
-The document is swiftly disclosed under approval of the Corporate Officer in charge.
+Matters subject to timely disclosure requirements related to earnings results are compiled into a disclosure document by the department in charge of accounting and relevant departments based on information collected from group companies.
+The general manager of the Finance and Accounting Division is responsible for preparation of the disclosure document related to earnings results.
+The document is swiftly disclosed under the approval of the Director, Executive Vice President & CFO in charge.

-The following IR materials are posted on our website.
-Items (a) through (g) are available in both Japanese and English.
+The following IR materials are posted on SoftBank Corp's website.
+Items (a) through (h) are available in both Japanese and English.

-We observe a quiet period of three weeks prior to an earnings results announcement date to prevent divulging earnings information and to ensure fairness.
-During this quiet period, we cannot comment on or answer any inquiries about earnings results.
-If any event that arises during a quiet period is subject to timely disclosure, however, we promptly disclose the information as appropriate.
+The Company observes a quiet period of three weeks prior to an earnings results announcement date to prevent divulging earnings information and to ensure fairness.
+During this quiet period, the Company cannot comment on or answer any inquiries about earnings results.
+If any event that arises during a quiet period is subject to timely disclosure, however, the Company promptly discloses the information as appropriate.